MichaelBurge/pyramid-scheme/README.md

 ## Getting Started

-The compiler frontend is under construction.
+Pyramid Scheme is under heavy construction.
+Join our [public Discord channel](https://discord.gg/854RH6x) if you'd like to contribute or use Pyramid to develop Ethereum contracts.

 For now, "run-tests.rkt" is the entry point.
 To compile an example program there:

 * Pick an example program like prog-factorial
 * Use "(full-debug-output prog-factorial)" in "run-tests.rkt" to get a bytecode listing